 Salary Information for a Forensic Analyst

-In May 2015, the BLS reported the national average of a forensic science technician's salary was $60,090.
-It further stated that the federal government offered the highest salaries at approximately $100,400 per year, though only about 140 professionals were employed at this level.
+In May 2018, the BLS reported that forensic science technician's mean salary was $62,490.
+It further stated that the federal government offered the highest salaries at approximately $110,720 per year, though only about 140 professionals were employed at this level.